Jack Perry CBE

-He is Chairman of European Assets Trust NV (listed in London and Amsterdam.
-Ticker: EAT.L), Chairman of ICG-Longbow UK Senior Secured Property Debt Investments Ltd (Listed in London.
-Ticker LBOW.L) and a director of the Witan Investment Trust plc
+He is currently Chairman of European Assets Trust PLC, Chairman of ICG-Longbow UK Senior Secured Property Debt Investments Ltd and a director of the Witan Investment Trust plc – all listed in London.

 Jack was a member of the Independent Commission for Competitive and Fair Taxation in Scotland which issued its report in February 2016.

 Jack is a former non-executive director of FTSE 250 company, Robert Wiseman Dairies PLC and Capital for Enterprise Ltd. He also served as a member of the Advisory Board of Barclays UK & Ireland Private Bank.
 In addition, Jack was chairman of Silent Herdsman Holdings Limited – a predictive analytic software company.